 • an electric heating pad set to “LOW” and placed under half of the box.

-Place the box with the raccoons (and heat source) as close as possible to the original nest site.
-If you can’t put the nest back into the garage, shed, or attic, put it as close as you can to the entry point the mother was using.
+Place the box with the raccoons (and heat source) as close as possible to the original den site.
+If you can’t put the babies back where they were found – like into the garage, shed, or attic – put them as close as you can to the entry point the mother was using.
 Nail or secure the box right next to the entry point if it is on a roof or ledge.
 If that’s not possible, place the box on the ground directly below the entry point.

 Be patient

-Baby raccoons should be left out for one whole overnight period to see if their mother will come back — raccoons are nocturnal, and most likely to come looking for their babies at night.
-Make sure to KEEP THEM WARM – refresh the heat source as needed.
+Baby raccoons should be left out for at least one whole overnight period to see if their mother will come back — raccoons are nocturnal, and most likely to come looking for their babies at night.
+Make sure to KEEP THEM WARM – refresh the direct heat source as needed.

 What if it’s a really busy area?